syncfusion-content/xamarin-docs/Xamarin/SfListView/HeaderandFooter.md

 The [SfListView](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView.html) allows to position the footer item by using the [StickyFooterPosition](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~StickyFooterPosition.html) property.

-The `StickyFooterPosition` property has two positions:
+The `StickyFooterPosition` property has two options:

-* Body: Positioned below the content, only when the ListView has lesser items than view.
+* Body: The footer item will be positioned inside the body of the ListView when the items are less than the view size.
-* Default: Positioned at the bottom of the ListView.
+* Default: The footer item will be positioned at the bottom of the ListView.

 {% tabs %}
 {% highlight xaml %}